 Shortened PR interval

-Simply, the P wave is originating from somewhere closer to the AV node so the conduction takes less time (the SA node is not in a fixed place and some people’s atria are smaller than others!)
+Simply, the P wave is originating from somewhere closer to the AV node so the conduction takes less time (the SA node is not in a fixed place and some people’s atria are smaller than others).

 The atrial impulse is getting to the ventricle by a fastershortcut instead of conducting slowly across the atrial wall.
-This is an accessorypathway and can be associated with a delta wave (see below which demonstrates an ECG of a patient with Wolff Parkinson White syndrome)
+This is an accessorypathway and can be associated with a deltawave (see below which demonstrates an ECG of a patient with Wolff Parkinson White syndrome).

-Width can be described as NARROW (< 0.12ms) or BROAD (> 0.12ms)
+Width can be described as NARROW (< 0.12 seconds) or BROAD (> 0.12 seconds):

 A narrow QRS complex occurs when the impulse is conducted down the bundle of His and the Purkinje fibre to the ventricles.
 This results in well organised synchronised ventricular depolarisation.

 A broad QRS complex occurs if there is an abnormal depolarisation sequence – for example, a ventricular ectopic where the impulse spreads slowly across the myocardium from the focus in the ventricle.
 In contrast, an atrial ectopic would result in a narrow QRS complex because it would conduct down the normal conduction system of the heart.
-Similarly, a bundle branch block results in a broad QRS because the impulse gets to one ventricle rapidly down the intrinsic conduction system then has to spread slowly across the myocardium to the other ventricle.
+Similarly, a bundle branch block results in a broad QRS complex because the impulse gets to one ventricle rapidly down the intrinsic conduction system then has to spread slowly across the myocardium to the other ventricle.

-Describe this as SMALL or TALL:
+Height can be described as either SMALL or TALL:

 Smallcomplexes are defined as < 5mm in the limb leads or < 10 mm in the chest leads.

 Tallcomplexes imply ventricular hypertrophy (although can be due to body habitus e.g. tall slim people).
 There are numerous algorithms for measuring LVH, such as the Sokolow-Lyon index or the Cornell index.

 R and S waves

-Poor progression (i.e. S > R through to leads V5 and V6) can be a sign of previous MI but can also occur in very large people due to lead position.
+Poor progression (i.e. S > R through to leads V5 and V6) can be a sign of previous MI but can also occur in very large people due to poor lead position.

 J point segment

-High take-off (or benign early repolarisation to give its full title) is a normal variant that causes a lot of angst and confusion as itLOOKS like ST elevation.
+High take-off (or benign early repolarisation to give its full title) is a normal variant that causes a lot of angst and confusion as it LOOKS like ST elevation.

-Typically, the J point is raised with widespread ST elevation in multiple territories making ischaemia less likely
+Typically, the J point is raised with widespread ST elevation in multiple territories making ischaemia less likely.

-The T waves are also raised (in contrast to a STEMI where the T wave remains the same size and the ST segment is raised)
+The T waves are also raised (in contrast to a STEMI where the T wave remains the same size and the ST segment is raised).

 Abnormalities of the ST segment should be investigated to rule out pathology.

-The T waves represent repolarisation of the ventricles.
+T waves represent repolarisation of the ventricles.

 Tall T waves

-T waves are tall if they are:
+T waves are considered tall if they are:

-> 5mm in the limb leads and
+> 5mm in the limb leads AND

-> 10mm in the chestleads (the same criteria as ‘small’ QRS complexes).
+> 10mm in the chestleads (the same criteria as ‘small’ QRS complexes)

 Tall T waves can be associated with:

-- Hyperkalaemia (“Tall tented T waves”)
+Hyperkalaemia (“tall tented T waves”)